-A reminder--shareholders are entitled to only one vote per share, and the later-dated proxy card, either by the CHALLENGER'S or the Company-AAG's, will count.
+The CHALLENGERS encourage you to consider downloading and printing out our proxy card to send to the Company-AAG, EquiServe, ADP, your banker or broker, and for your records-in an attempt to be certain that your ballot or voting instruction are properly counted.
+A reminder-shareholders are entitled to only one vote per share, and the later-dated proxy card, either by the CHALLENGER'S or the Company-AAG's, will count.

 In order for outside stockholders to accurately identify themselves and enhance the potential that their proxy will be counted, they may voluntarily write in their control number(s) on our proxy card and send it to us either electronically, by fax or postal mail according to instructions published on www.votepal.com.
-Don't forget your legal form of proxy.
-There is a possibility that if a shareholder uses the CHALLENGER proxy card, rather than the company card, the votes on that card may not be counted.

 Please remember if you are downloading and transmitting one of our proxy cards--FILL IN THE NECESSARY INFORMATION TO ACCURATELY IDENTIFY YOURSELF AND THE NUMBER OF SHARES YOU OWN TO VOTE, INCLUDING THE VOTER CONTROL NUMBER--AND SIGN IT.

-WE CAN'T STRESS ENOUGH THE IMPORTANCE OF YOUR LEGAL FORM OF PROXY AND THE VOTER CONTROL NUMBER.
+WE CAN'T STRESS ENOUGH THE IMPORTANCE OF THE VOTER CONTROL NUMBER.
 Without it being properly included, your proxy will not be a valid form of proxy and will not be counted.